secretx51/Let7i-Data-Figure-Generation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
-This project entails getting the Gene Ontology (GO) terms used to filter and plot the data that was obtained from LinkedOmics.
+This project entails searching NCBI for all miRNAs, getting the Gene Ontology (GO) terms used to filter data and plotting the data.
 <br /><br />
 The data was gathered through running all 2002 miRNAs through the LinkedOmics platform, which conducts pearson corelation tests using miRNA seq data as search and target dataset in the TCGA_OV database.
 Furthermore, the LinkedInterpreter module of LinkedOmics conducts analysis using Gene Set Enrichment Analysis (GSEA) using the gene ontology enrichment analysis, ranking with FDR, min samples of 3 and 500 simulations.
 The data is gathered and filtered using the [Genetic-Screening-Web-Automation][web-auto] tool.